pozzo-research-group/papers/Silver Nanoplates/Install.md

 conda activate silverNP
 ```

-For code that uses sasmodels (https://github.com/SasView/sasmodels), a copy of the sasmodels folder should be added to the  Silver Nanoplates directory.
+For notebooks that use sasmodels, it can be downloaded at (https://www.sasview.org/).
+The downloaded sasmodels folder should be added to the Silver Nanoplates directory.